 While the instructor is talking (in a face-to-face class), it is understood that no one should be talking.
-Students talking in class prevent other students from hearing the instructor and learning the material that is required to pass the course.
-If you are caught talking then you will earn a zero on your daily quiz grade.
+Students talking in class prevent other students from hearing the instructor and learning the required material to pass the course.
+You will earn a zero on your daily quiz grade if you are caught talking.
 On the second offense, you will be asked to leave.
-This behavior is rude and disruptive and most students who talk in class typically earn lower grades.
-It should be noted that students who have been granted permission to talk by the instructor should not be interrupted as well.
-For any reason, if a student does not like to listen the lecture or any personal issue arises, he/she can leave the classroom gently, but NOT allowed to disturb or distract the classmates.
-Please respect your fellow classmates, who have paid for this course and want to listen the lecture and learn the content.
+This behavior is rude and disruptive, and most students who speak in class typically earn lower grades.
+It should be noted that students who have been granted permission to speak by the instructor should not be interrupted as well.
+If a student does not like to listen to the lecture or any personal issue arises, they can leave the classroom gently but are NOT allowed to disturb or distract their classmates.
+Please respect your classmates who have paid for this course and want to listen to the lecture and learn the content.